drualcman/BlazorInputFileExtended/README.md

 # Events
 * OnUploadedFile: When each file is uploaded.
 Returns FileUploadEventArgs.
 * OnUploadComleted: When all files is uploaded.
 Returns FilesUploadEventArgs.
 * OnError: When some exception.
-Returns ArgumentException.
+Returns InputFileException.
 * OnSave: When click on SAVE button.
 Returns HttpMessageResponse.
 * OnChange: Normal InputFile OnChange.
 Returns InputFileChangeEventArgs.
 # Handler